“Pavlutsky's Campaign” Walrus Tusk

 “As for major Pavlutsky, he became one of the main

-heroes in the Chukchee folklore.
+in the Chukchee folklore.
 Honestly speaking,

-in local tales and stories he is often remembered as
+tales and stories he is often remembered as

-ruthless warrior, who wanted to kill all of the Chukchee
+warrior, who wanted to kill all of the Chukchee

 and was tagged with a horrifying name “Yakunin,” which means “merciless murderer.”